 In general, the sooner your child is diagnosed and treated for a significant heart condition, the better.
 A pediatric cardiologist is specially trained in the diagnosis and treatment of abnormalities of the heart and blood vessels in children and teens.

-At Jefferson, you have access to expert pediatric cardiologists from Nemours/Alfred I. duPont Hospital for Children in Center City Philadelphia.
+At Jefferson, you have access to expert pediatric cardiologists from Nemours Children’s Health System in Center City Philadelphia.
 Nemours pediatric cardiologists work with a highly skilled team of physicians, surgeons, anesthesiologists, nurses, physician's assistants and ancillary staff to provide comprehensive, compassionate care for your infant, child or teen.

 Diagnosing & Treating Heart Conditions in Children